vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2022.09.27 version 1.11.1 =
+* Fix default-setting of new settings; the old method broke on php8.0

 = 2022.09.26 version 1.11.0 =
 * Improved settings-screen with a tabbed view and organization